Using Household Appliances and Tools (EMI Safety)

 - Your pacemaker has built-in features that protect it from interference from most electrical or wireless household items.

-- Some electrical and wireless items must be kept a certain distance away from your pacemaker to avoid interaction with your device.
+- Some electrical and wireless devices must be kept a certain distance away from your pacemaker.

 What is EMI?

-All items that use electricity or transmit wireless signals have invisible electromagnetic fields around them that may temporarily interfere with your pacemaker’s normal operation.
+Everything that uses electricity or transmits wireless signals has invisible electromagnetic fields around them.
 This is called electromagnetic interference, or EMI for short.

 Your pacemaker has built-in features that protect it from EMI from most household items.
-However, some items must be kept a certain distance from your pacemaker.
-And others, should not be used at all.
-Learn more about the safety of various items below.
+Still, you should keep a certain distance away from certain items and not use others at all.
+Learn safety details below.

 - Air purifiers